RSL Day Clubs

 Day Clubs were established in NSW in 1977 as a joint venture between the Department of Veterans’ Affairs (DVA), NSW Office and RSL NSW.

-Sponsored by RSL sub-Branches and supported by the DVA, each Day Club is open to any interested member of the community, not just ex-service people.
+Sponsored by RSL sub-Branches, each Day Club is open to any interested member of the community, not just ex-service people.

 What is a Day Club?